hashicorp/terraform-provider-azurerm/website/docs/r/web_pubsub_hub.html.markdown

 -> **NOTE:** User can change the order of `event_handler` to change the priority accordingly.

+* `event_listener` - (Optional) An `event_listener` block as defined below.

+-> **NOTE:**  The managed identity of Web PubSub service must be enabled, and the identity should have the "Azure Event Hubs Data sender" role to access Event Hub.

 ---

 An `event_handler` block supports the following: